T-O-X-I-C/Computing-work-1/Teacherday/Draft1.md

 As she approached me, I thought, </br>
 ***Oh.
 You're approaching me?***</br>
 But in a nervous way of course.</br>
 Obviously, I was beyond wrong.
-She was the opposite of strict - just the same type as Ms Ng!</br>
+She was the opposite of strict - just like Ms Ng!</br>
 Haha</br>
 The end</br>